 Fresh home-grown tomatoes, singed and peeled, are best to use, but home-canned tomatoes run a (very) close second.
 Bacon drippings are the traditional fat, and the liquid can be water, stock or milk, or combinations thereof; Bill Neale uses chicken stock or water, while Robert St. John’s recipe calls for stock and milk.
 If I’m using home-canned tomatoes–as I usually do, even in the summer–I always add a little juice.
 Traditionally served over buttermilk biscuits, rice or grits, Neale among others also recommends it for fried chicken.
 I use it to smother pork chops, too.

 2 cups tomatoes chopped, if fresh, singed and peeled

 1 1/4 cups water or broth with a little milk

 1 teaspoon sugar

-Cut up tomatoes in bowl, add the salt, pepper, sugar and garlic powder and mix well.
-Heat bacon drippings in a skillet, add flour and make a roux, pour in tomatoes and water or milk and cook until thickened.
+Add salt, pepper and sugar to chopped tomatoes, and mix well.
+Heat bacon drippings in a skillet, add flour to make a brown roux, pour in tomatoes with water/broth/milk and cook until thickened.